 Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit. – John 12:24

-Nature has so much to teach us, especially about the cycle of life and death.
-The idea that something greater can arise from the death of a thing than what that thing was before is something so simple that an acorn can teach it.
+Nature has much to teach us, especially about the nature of death.
+The idea that something greater can arise from the end of a thing than what it was before is so simple that an acorn can teach it.
 After all, what resemblance has that little seed to the oak?
-Not much, beyond the fact that a thriving oak tree will produce more acorns.
+Not much, beyond the fact that a healthy oak will produce more acorns than one seed could possibly imagine.

-The transformation of the seed into the tree mostly happens underground, out of sight, and in the dark.
-I expect it feels very much like a death for that seed to break open wide enough to allow the young tree trunk to sprout.
-Not unlike the cells of a fetus in its mother’s womb, perhaps.
+The transformation of the seed into the tree mostly happens underground, out of sight, in the blackness of the soil.
+I expect it feels very much like death when the seed surrounded by darkness splits open widely enough to allow a young tree trunk to sprout.
+Not unlike the experience of the caterpillar as it dissolves into nothing before learning to soar on butterfly wings.